Russian missiles kill at least 23 in Ukraine, wound over 100

 VINNYTSIA, Ukraine (AP) — Russian missiles struck a city in central Ukraine on Thursday, killing at least 23 people and wounding more than 100 others, Ukrainian authorities said.
 Ukraine’s president accused Russia of deliberately targeting civilians in locations without military value.

-Officials said Kalibr cruise missiles fired from a Russian submarine in the Black Sea struck civilian buildings in Vinnytsia, a city 268 kilometers (167 miles) southwest of the capital, Kyiv.
+Officials said Kalibr cruise missiles fired from a Russian submarine in the Black Sea struck a medical center, stores and residential buildings in Vinnytsia, a city 268 kilometers (167 miles) southwest of the capital, Kyiv.
 Vinnytsia region Gov. Serhiy Borzov said Ukrainian air defenses downed two of the four incoming Russian missiles.

 National Police Chief Ihor Klymenko said only six bodies had been identified so far, while 39 people were still missing.
-Three children where among the dead.
+Three children younger than 10 where among the dead.
 Of the 66 people hospitalized, five remained in critical condition while 34 sustained severe injuries, Ukraine’s State Emergency Service said.

 Along with hitting buildings, the missiles ignited a fire that spread to 50 cars in a parking lot, officials said.